dogmatiq/dogma/README.md

 Each integration is an implementation of the [`dogma.IntegrationMessageHandler`] interface.
-The [engine](#engine) routes command [messages](#message) to the handler which interacts with some external system(s).
+The [engine](#engine) routes command [messages](#message) to the handler which interacts with some external system.
 Integrations may optionally produce event messages that represent the results of their interactions.

 Integrations are stateless from the perspective of the engine.